; Advocacy - Homelessness Support and Accommodation Services - City of Wanneroo

 Expected Costs

-An estimated $15 million to provide land and funding for construction and establishment costs to deliver a short-medium term supported accommodation along with funding for ongoing operational costs including provision of wrap-around support services12.
+An estimated $15 million to provide land and funding for construction and establishment costs to deliver a short-medium term supported accommodation along with funding for ongoing operational costs including provision of culturally appropriate wrap-around support services11.

 Ongoing annual funding is required for continued operation of the existing assertive outreach program in the City; in addition, an expansion of this service to meet demand is estimated at 4 FTE plus associated operational costs.

 There is currently no commitment by State Government to provide additional local crisis accommodation with sufficient wrap-around support for people in the City.
-While the City welcomes development of accommodation services for young people, there is significant need for accommodation services to cater for individuals and families of all ages.
+There is significant need for accommodation services to cater for individuals and families of all ages.
 There is no identified City-managed Crown land of the size and location required for the facility.

 Subscribe to project updates